Go Back

 • Place a small amount of softened butter into a small piping bag or a freezer bag.
 Pipe a thin line of butter down the center of the batter, along the entire length of the mold.

-• After the chilling time, preheat the oven to 150°C (300°F) preferably with fan.
+• After chilling, preheat the oven to 150°C (300°F), preferably with the fan on.

 • Continue piping, alternating between the vanilla and chocolate batters.

-• Bake immediately for 1 hour and 30 minutes at 150°C (300°F) (fan-assisted oven preferred).
+• Bake immediately for 1 hour and 30 minutes at 150°C (300°F), preferably in a fan-assisted oven.

 Soaking syrup:

-• Combine the water and sugar, and bring to a boil over medium heat.
-Stir to dissolve the sugar.
-Do not let it boil to avoid evaporating the water.
+• Do not let it boil, to avoid evaporating the water.

 The finishing :